Aidi: History

-The Aidi is native from the Atlas Mountains of North Africa.
-The dog has never worked as a sheepdog even though the 1963 standard was published under the name Atlas Sheepdog; this was corrected in 1969.
-A courageous dog, the Aidi lived and worked in the Atlas Mountains of North Africa, protecting his owner and property from wildcats, other predators, and strangers.
-This breed has also been called the Berber, after the Berber tribes who utilized it, and bears some resemblance to the Pariah dog who is believed to share its ancestry.
-As a protector of the desert nomad tribes, the most alert and aggressive dogs were staked around the perimeter of the camp at night.
-The Aidi has not been highly regarded by the tribes historically, as are most dogs other than the Sloughi and other breeds regarded as noble.
-However, Moroccans have recently formed a club to protect the purity of the breed which has contributed so much in so many roles, as protector, hunter, police dog, and pet.
-Although the Aidi has been used primarily as a working dog, he has become more common as a house dog in the country.
-This breed also makes a good urban pet if he is given tasks and exercise enough to keep him satisfied and happy.
+The Aidi is a breed native to the Atlas Mountains of North Africa.
+Despite being initially referred to as the Atlas Sheepdog in the 1963 standard, the Aidi has never been used as a sheepdog, and this misnomer was corrected in 1969.
+Known for its courage, the Aidi has traditionally lived and worked in the Atlas Mountains, providing protection to its owner and property against wildcats, predators, and strangers.

+The breed has also been referred to as the Berber, named after the Berber tribes who utilized the dog.
+The Aidi shares some ancestral resemblance with the pariah dog.
+In the past, it played a vital role as a protector for desert nomad tribes, with the most alert and aggressive dogs stationed around the camp perimeter at night.
+Historically, the Aidi has not received the same level of admiration from the tribes as breeds like the Sloughi, which are considered noble.
+However, a club has recently been formed in Morocco to preserve the breed's purity due to its significant contributions as a protector, hunter, police dog, and companion.

+While the Aidi has primarily been used as a working dog, it has also gained popularity as a household pet in urban areas.
+When given sufficient tasks and exercise, the Aidi can adapt well to an urban environment and make a content and fulfilled companion.

-In color and flock guard work they share many characteristics of many livestock guardian dog breeds.
+In terms of color and flock-guarding abilities, the Aidi shares many characteristics with other livestock guardian dog breeds.

 Appearance

 Standing 52–62 cm in height and weighing around 55 lb, the Aidi's lean, muscular body is protected by a coarse, thick, weather-resistant coat with a heavy plumed tail.
 The coat is heavy and soft.
 The head is bear-like and in proportion to the rest of the body.
 The breed has a tapered muzzle with a black or brown nose that usually matches the coat.
 Their jaws are strong with tight black or brown lips.
 The medium-sized ears are tipped forward and drop slightly.
 The eyes are medium, with a dark color and dark rims.
 Coat colours are white, black, black and white, pale red, and tawny.

-Temperament

-The Aidi is energetic and highly protective and is said to make an outstanding watchdog.
-It is a powerful dog that is also agile, alert, and ready for action.
-As it is a sensitive breed, the dog needs to be given appropriate training from a very young age.
-It needs to be exposed to as many social conditions as possible so that it makes an ideal family pet.
+In some regions of Morocco, the ears are cropped and the tail is docked.